 An AC unit’s air filter helps purify the air that passes through the appliance by removing dirt and debris.
 These machines come with replaceable or washable filters.
 Washable filters are a more economical choice since you can reuse them.
 If you live in an area that is dry, dusty, or has reduced air quality for any other reason, you may wish to consider an AC unit with a washable filter for financial reasons.

-Follow these maintenance tips for optimal air conditioner efficiency.
+Follow these maintenance tips for optimal air conditioner efficiency:

+Inspect the machine’s coils.
 Vacuum the coils with a brush attachment, and take care of harder dirt with a scrub brush.

+Clean the filter regularly.
 The filter must stay clean to do its job.
 A dirty filter can slow down the machine.
 You can access the filter on most machines by popping out the front grille.
 Clean it, or replace it if it’s not washable.

-Fins are the narrow metal pieces that form the grooves in the air conditioner.
+Look for (and fix) bent coil fins, which are the narrow metal pieces that form the grooves in the air conditioner.
 A fin comb can help you straighten any bent coil fins.
 You run the comb over the fins to straighten them.

 Like a lot of appliances, air conditioner prices run the gamut.
 Cheaper air conditioners can cost as little as $100, whereas high-end air conditioners can cost $700 or more.

-In this price range, you’ll find powerful machines that typically range from 8,000 to 12,000 BTU.
+From $200 to $350, you’ll find powerful machines that typically range from 8,000 to 12,000 BTU.
 At the top of the range, you’ll find machines with remote control features.

 For $350 and up, you’ll find more machines with remote controls and other cool features.
 These are powerful machines with 15,000 BTU or more.
 (Machines at the top of the price range can have as much as 23,000 BTU.)
 Some have heat functionalities, as well.